Analysis | Why ‘Digital Taxes’ Are the New Trade War Flashpoint

 4. How did the pandemic change this debate?

 Governments are increasingly focusing on digital taxes as a way to raise funds to help pandemic-striken economies, and finance ministers from Indonesia, France and Italy have said the health crisis adds urgency to their plans.
 Stay-at-home policies have played to the strengths of companies such as Amazon.com Inc. and Netflix Inc., along with other platforms that compose the nearly $26 trillion global e-commerce marketplace.
 France has said it would drop its tax if the U.S. and other countries agree to a global effort for a uniform approach under the stewardship of the Paris-based Organization for Economic Cooperation and Development.
-But the pandemic has challenged the OECD’s ability to forge a comprehensive accord by the end of 2020 as it had hoped.
+In June U.S. Treasury Secretary Steven Mnuchin told European governments that America would no longer participate in the OECD’s digital tax talks after failing to reach an agreement on the best way to tax revenues of American technology companies.

 Because corporations are often domiciled in other countries -- including low-tax jurisdictions such as Ireland or Bermuda -- and shift money seamlessly across borders, companies that sell online can easily avoid paying taxes in countries where they nevertheless make significant sales.
 More fundamentally, France argues that the structure of the global economy has shifted to one based on data, rendering 20th-century tax systems archaic.
 According to 2018 figures from the European Commission, global tech companies pay a 9.5% average tax rate compared with 23.2% for traditional firms.